- The average adult breaks wind 12-25 times a day

 - Sweeteners ending with ‘-tol’ are hard-to-digest sugar alcohols which can cause flatulence

 - Wind problems might be down to an underlying condition

-It’s normal to pass wind now and then, but when it happens frequently it can undermine your confidence.
+It’s normal to pass wind every now and then, but when it happens frequently it can undermine your confidence.
 And while it varies between individuals, on average we emit gas from our mouth or bottom between 12 and 25 times a day.

 Why wind happens

 Gas builds up in the digestive tract in two ways: by swallowing air or as a by-product of gut bacteria breaking down foods.
 Having some gas is inevitable and perfectly normal, but having a lot of wind problems could be a sign of an underlying health issue.

 During digestion, chemicals called enzymes break down foods so they can be absorbed in the small intestine.
 During this process, some undigested sugars, starches and fibres reach the large intestine.
 There, they ferment as bacteria in the gut try to break them down.
 This produces gases, including carbon dioxide and hydrogen sulphide, which are released as flatulence.